 A significant amount of site speed testing happens after changes already have reached your customers.
 This approach exposes teams to shipping degradations in user experience way too easily.
 If testing infrequently, and assuming several tests to confirm there is a regression, it might take days to notice a change that might drastically affect how your audience perceives your product.

 While a lot of us are used to speed tooling analysing production environments, there’s a more bulletproof way to test.
 Leveraging command line interfaces that can be integrated with CI and Pull Request Reviews is a powerful way to ensure regressions don’t happen or happen with awareness.

 When teams see the performance impact of their work directly where it happens, they can make conscious choices about what gets released.

-A lot of performance work boils down to introducing visibility and transparency to the state of user experience.
+A lot of site speed work boils down to introducing visibility and transparency to the state of user experience.
 Limiting this visibility to a single point in time, when changes are already released, hinders the ability of your team to ship excellent products.

-Some organisations choose to rely on multiple tools to report performance metrics.
+Some organisations choose to rely on multiple tools to report speed metrics.
 There can be value in such an approach, especially when different platforms have mutually exclusive feature sets.
-Teams well-versed in performance might be able to successfully leverage several tools without introducing confusion and doubt in the reported metrics.
+Teams well-versed in spped might be able to successfully leverage several tools without introducing confusion and doubt in the reported metrics.

-By using a few performance monitoring tools, we are sacrificing one of the most critical success factors—having a single, reliable source of truth.
+By using a few speed monitoring tools, we are sacrificing one of the most critical success factors—having a single, reliable source of truth.